NormandaleWells/CSn/References.md

 This is a more advanced text than Sedgewick and Wayne.
 It emphasizes proofs more than S&W, and covers additional topics.
 In particular it discusses general techniques for algorithm design (dynamic programming, greedy methods, etc.) more than Sedgewick and Wayne.

+* *The Science of Programming*, by David Gries

+TODO: write summary.
+Be sure to mention "flaw charts".